harmonic333/source/README.md

 4. Contribute your own interpretations, tests, or expansions.
 The formula is alive.

 5. I highly reccomend using it in AI and exploring its possibilities.
+Test the SourceSimTests.md file yourself and run further tests.
+Make sure AI understands this does not replace physics, it absorbs it under a new framework, a meta architecture.

 ⸻